tanntri/tanntri/README.md

 - 👋 Hi, I’m @tanntri
 - 👀 I’m interested in backend technologies and data related stuff
-- 🌱 I’m currently learning backend related stuff, such as nodejs, django
+- 🌱 I’m currently learning backend development frameworks, such as Nodejs, Express, Django, and Flask
 <!-- - 💞️ I’m looking to collaborate on ... -->
 - 📫 How to reach me tann.triyapanjawit@gmail.com or linkedin https://www.linkedin.com/in/tanntriyapan/